EricDinging/Propius/README.md

 # Propius
-Propius is a Federated Learning (FL) resource manager, capable of efficiently schedule devices in a multi-job setting, with the goal of reducing average job completion time.
+Propius is a Federated Learning (FL) resource manager, capable of efficiently scheduling devices in a multi-job setting.

 ## Repository Organization
 ```